MrJimm/MemoAIzer/README.md

 Memoaizer works with voice memos stored in Google Drive, in *devices* subfolders within root/voice/raw.
 To set up automatic upload from your phone/watch see section "How to upload to Drive" below.
 Also see troubleshooting section if you see no execution is fired while you have new files in *device* folders.
 You can see executions in the designated tab in N8N interface.

 ## Part 2: Analyze text transcriptions with ChatGPT API
-Text Memo analysis flow from a text_memo_analysis.json will analyze your text transcriptions with ChatGPT API.
-The base processing for each memo are:
+Import text memo analysis flow from a text_memo_analysis.json.
+This flow will analyze your text transcriptions with ChatGPT API.
+The results of base processing for each memo, that you can find in subfolders in [root]/text/processed/base are:

 1. XML with two titles and keywords,
 2. Original text, formatted and cleaned